mjakeman/Banshee/README.md

  - Figure out what to do with `src/Core/Banshee.WebBrowser`
      - Remove entirely
      - Port to Webkit2Gtk (Doesn't run on Windows?)
-     - Embed some other browser engine?
+     - Embed some other browser engine? (e.g. Servo)

 ## Original Readme
 The original README can be seen below at the time of forking: